vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 # Contributions

 Please introduce every new feature with new architecture as a module.
 We also need your help in rewriting Vue Storefront to modular approach - [here](https://github.com/DivanteLtd/vue-storefront/issues?q=is%3Aissue+is%3Aopen+label%3A%22API+Module%22) you can find tasks related to this architectural change.

+# Refactoring into modules

+For now we are just detaching the features from core components (see cart module as an example) **we are not moving components, stores etc to api modules folder yet**.
+Please keep it in mind.
+After we will move all the features than we will proceed with components and stores.